 It is interesting to know the word “compete” came from the Latin word competere which means “to seek together.”
 The word itself does not mean to beat each other but to seek together.
 With this in mind, joining a completion would have a deeper meaning.

 Some choirs are also afraid to join competitions because of the fear of losing their good reputation.
-They think that it is better to keep the status quo … Read the rest
+They think … Read the rest

 The success or the downfall of a choir relies on the quality of their rehearsals.
 You need a practice your discipline and organization skills to pull off a successful practice.
 As in all endeavor, planning is crucial.